 For many novice boondockers this is a puzzling situation.
-How to you get obtain water, use your electricity, and find a place to dump your trash?
-Well puzzle no more.
+How do you get obtain water, use your electricity, and find a place to dump your trash?
+Well, puzzle no more.

 RVs are made for RV Parks

 - Upgrade your power system.
-This can means more in-house batteries, a better generator, or solar energy set-up.
+This can mean more in-house batteries, a better generator, or a solar energy set-up.

 - Add more holding tank space.
 While replacing existing holding tanks with larger ones can be difficult simply because most RVs don’t have the room, it is possible to add an external fresh water tank, a blue boy gray water tank, or even just some 5-7 gallon portable water jugs.

 But before we get into the specifics of how to Boondock, let’s talk about the where.